 Metropolitan Philaret served the Russian Church Abroad as its First Hierarch for over 21 years, having been elected in 1964 upon the retirement of Metropolitan Anastasy (Gribanovsky).
 Metropolitan Philaret served in this capacity until the time of his own repose on November 8/21, 1985.

 Protopresbyter Valery Lukianov Scholarship

 The Protopresbyter Valery Lukianov Scholarship was established in 2014 by the Lukianov Family Foundation, to honor the legacy of Fr.
 Valery, an HTOS alumnus, by enabling worthy candidates to complete their Seminary education.
 This has been the largest scholarship program at HTOS, and provides tuition assistance to select students in the Bachelor of Theology program and to those in the Master of Divinity program.
 The Protopresbyter Valery Lukianov Scholarship intends to provide primarily tuition assistance to seminarians of HTOS according to the following outline:

 Names of the award recipients are inscribed on a plaque for permanent display in the Nicholas N. Alexandrov Building.
 This PVL scholarship has enabled a large number of HTOS students to successfully complete their programs.

-The Ivan V. Koulaieff Educational Fund has been one of the longest-standing financial aid awards provided to both incoming and continuing students at HTOS.
+The Ivan V. Koulaieff Foundation has been one of the longest-standing financial aid awards provided to both incoming and returning students at HTOS.